What is a Structured Settlement in Alabama

 And Check whether the transfer terms are fair and reasonable.

-After court approval in Alabama, you'll Usually receive your funds within 2-5 business days.
+After court approval in Alabama, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial valuation to funding, Usually takes 30-45 days in Alabama.
 Though this can vary based on court schedules.
 For more information, visit our What is a Structured Settlement guide.

 What is a Structured Settlement by County in Alabama